-The Doctor of Occupational Therapy facilities will be located in the Burnside-Dalton Building on the Wingate, NC campus which we will share with the Doctor of Physical Therapy program.
-The OTD program will primarily encompass the first floor of the building and will include several labs, a classroom, private study rooms, and faculty offices.
-Our building also boasts a state of the art cadaver lab and a student lounge for decompressing between or after classes.
-A major renovation of the current space in Burnside-Dalton is planned so that the OTD program will have a new, custom-designed space ready for our inaugural cohort in Fall 2019.
+The Doctor of Occupational Therapy facilities are located in the Burnside-Dalton and Hayes buildings on the Wingate, NC campus.
+The Burnside-Dalton building is shared with the Doctor of Physical Therapy program.
+The OTD program will primarily encompass the first floors of each building, and includes several labs, a classroom, private study rooms, and faculty offices.
+Our facilities also boast a state of the art cadaver lab and a student lounge for decompressing between or after classes.
 We have carefully designed every detail so that we can provide our students with the optimal environment conducive to hands-on learning experiences.
-Stay tuned for phots of the renovation as it takes place.

 "When I came to Wingate for the first time, for my interview, I was amazed.
 It was small and intimate and felt like home.
 They were friendly and inviting and made me feel hopeful.
 Also, I was excited to know that it was a doctoral program instead of a master’s.
 Studying at Wingate has been a blessing.
 I have enjoyed myself."